tarantool/metrics/doc/monitoring/api_reference.rst

 ..  function:: build_default_collector(type_name, name [, help])

-    Register a collector for the middleware and return it.
+    Register and return a collector for the middleware.

     :param string type_name: collector type: ``histogram`` or ``summary``.
 The default is ``histogram``.
     :param string      name: collector name.
 The default is ``http_server_request_latency``.